2.1 Algorithm efficiency assessment¶

 Complexity analysis reflects the relationship between the time and space resources required for algorithm execution and the size of the input data.
 It describes the trend of growth in the time and space required by the algorithm as the size of the input data increases.
 This definition might sound complex, but we can break it down into three key points to understand it better.

-• "The trend of growth in time and space" indicates that complexity analysis focuses not on the specific values of runtime or space occupied but on the "rate" at which time or space grows.
+- "The trend of growth in time and space" indicates that complexity analysis focuses not on the specific values of runtime or space occupied, but on the "rate" at which time or space increases.

 Complexity analysis overcomes the disadvantages of actual testing methods, reflected in the following aspects: